Tune Kubernetes Worker Nodes for Production

 sudo apt install redpanda -y

-Run the auto-tuning tool on each worker node that runs a Redpanda broker.
+To tune the Linux kernel of your worker nodes, run the autotuner on each worker node that will host a Redpanda broker.

 Set Redpanda to production mode: